a2f0/relationships/README.md

 5. **Extensible**: Easy to add new categories or relationships
 6. **IntelliSense Support**: Full IDE support with autocomplete and type hints
 7. **Comprehensive Testing**: Full unit test coverage using Vitest
+8. **Executable Examples**: Direct execution of TypeScript files with tsx

 ## Type Definitions